Impact Assessment Standards

 To determine the impact of eeef investments through measuring, monitoring and verification processes, the eeef technical criteria need to be assessed based on the project’s technology and investment size.
 For projects with higher investment volumes and/or more complex technologies, detailed energy analyses are required in the form of third-party-validated reports.

 For small standard projects (e.g. street lighting), project savings can be obtained directly by using validated calculations from greenstem™, the Fund’s proprietary impact management and verification system.
 The calculation is aligned to the international standards mentioned above and best practices, which are validated by a global engineering company.

-greenstemTM is a web-based proprietary carbon and energy monitoring and verification tool from the Fund.
+greenstemTM is a web-based carbon and energy monitoring and verification tool from the Fund.
 On the one hand, greenstemTM automatically and consistently calculates anticipated and realized impact indicators based on the underlying investment and benchmark data.
 The calculation is aligned to international standards (please refer to the “Standards” section for “eeef- specific impact assessment”) and best practices, which is validated by global engineering company.

-On the other hand, it enables eeef clients who have been approved or seek financing to submit their energy data into validated models to produce primary energy and carbon savings.
+On the other hand, it enables eeef clients who have been approved to submit their energy data into validated models to produce primary energy and carbon savings.
 As a client, you are also able to upload supporting technical documentation including eeef Due Diligence, third party energy audits and eeef annual audit documentation.

 Each client will have their own profile within the tool, displaying their annual and cumulative savings reports in chats and dashboards.